inProgress-team/react-native-meteor/README.md

 # createContainer

-[Since Meteor 1.3, createContainer is the recommended way to go populate your React Components](http://guide.meteor.com/v1.3/react.html#using-createContainer).
+[Since Meteor 1.3, createContainer is the recommended way to populate your React Components](http://guide.meteor.com/v1.3/react.html#using-createContainer).
 Very similar to getMeteorData but your separate container components from presentational components.

 ## Example